‘Breakthrough’ infections complicate COVID-19 response, disrupt workforce

 The COVID-19 vaccines were designed to prevent moderate to severe illness, not any infection whatsoever.
 Leading candidates proved remarkably effective in trials last year — up to 95% — but federal officials and outside experts frequently remind the public that no vaccine is 100% perfect, so some level of disease should be expected.

 The messenger-RNA vaccines from Pfizer and Moderna were rolled out in December and a one-shot Johnson & Johnson vaccine joined them in late February.
-They’ve generally held up against hospitalization and death, but a fast-moving delta variant of the virus struck in late summer, severely challenging the vaccines’ ability to stave off any infection and posing greater risks to the immunocompromised and medically frail who struggle to mount a vaccine-induced immune response.
+They’ve generally held up against hospitalization and death, but a fast-moving delta variant of the virus struck in late summer, severely challenging the vaccines’ ability to stave off any infection and posing greater risks to the immunocompromised and medically fragile who struggle to mount a vaccine-induced immune response.

 Scientists caution that the percentage of infections, hospitalizations and deaths labeled as breakthroughs will rise relative to the percentage occurring among the unvaccinated simply because a broader swath of the population is getting immunized.
 If every single person were vaccinated, the raw numbers of infections, hospitalizations and deaths would go down, but they would all be labeled as breakthrough events.